conlan/compound-liquidator/README.md

 - Add input field or slider to set requestedAmountClose.
 - Optimize supply and borrow balance requests.
 - Don't assets that address hasn't borrowed or collateralized.
+- General cleanup. (inspected_address should be an object with all associated data)